yozorachen/zhalt/README.md

 # zhalt

-A simple rust program that provides abstracted IME control layer across several operating systems.
+A CLI that provides abstracted IME control layer across several operating systems.

-This program is heavily influenced by [this project](https://github.com/iuchim/zenhan).
-The majority of the Windows-specific process is a re-implementation of the aforementioned project in Rust.
+This program is heavily influenced by [zenhan](https://github.com/iuchim/zenhan).
+The large part of the Windows-specific implementation is just a Rust re-implementation of the aforementioned project.

+## Support

+This program is currently supporting the following targets:

+- Windows
+- Linux (fcitx5)

 ## Usage